okta/okta.github.io/_source/_docs/api/getting_started/api_test_client.md

 1. Launch Postman and click the **Import** button.
 Select **Import From Link**, and paste this link into the textbox: `https://developer.okta.com/docs/api/postman/example.oktapreview.com.environment`
     {% img import_enviro.png alt:"Importing the Okta Example Environment" %}

-1. Once you have clicked import, make sure the `example.oktapreview.com` environment is selected.
+1. Once it's imported, make sure the `example.oktapreview.com` environment is selected.
     {% img postman_example_start.png alt:"Postman app with collections" %}

 1. Click the eye icon next to `example.oktapreview.com` and select **Edit** to replace or add these values:
-    * Rename your environment to something you'll recognize, for example `My Org`.
+    * Rename your environment to something you'll recognize.
+For example, `My Org`.
     * `url`: Replace the example value with your org's URL.
 For example, `https://dev-123456.oktapreview.com`.
 (Don't include '-admin' in the subdomain!)
     * `apikey`: Enter the API token you created earlier, for example `00LzMWxMq_0sdErHy9Jf1sijEGexYZlsdGr9a4QjkS`.

 1. Save your changes by clicking **Update**.
-Now your environment should look similar to this example:
+Now your environment should look like this:
     {% img postman_example_enviro.png alt:"Example.okta.com environment with required values" %}

 ## Import a Collection